SwayamSahoo11742/Scopul/README.md

 - Time signature conversions 🟢
 - Tempo conversions 🟢
 - Extract a specific rhythm 🟢
+- Ability to save as MIDI 🟢
-- Altering MIDI (adding/Deleting measures or notes) 🟠
+- Altering MIDI (adding/Deleting measures or notes) 🟡

 ### Things for the distant future, any suggestions will be appreciated
 - Chord extraction: Allow the extraction of chord progressions from the MIDI file.🟠